samuelyohannes24/CS361-Group-Project/docs/osint_research.md

 **Integrating VirusTotal API into a Web App**
     1️⃣ Get API Key → Sign up at VirusTotal and get your API key.
     2️⃣ Backend Setup → Use Python (Flask) to send API requests.
     3️⃣ Frontend (React/JS) → Upload file and send to backend.
     4️⃣ Show Results → Display scan report (safe, suspicious, or malicious).

-    ✅ Done!
 Searching method:

 **API Authentication **